 Having observed that the distortion degree increases with the distance of a pixel to the principal point, we design a distortion-aware perception layer to extract the different distortion features.
 The motivation is illustrated in Fig. \ref{Fig:da}.
 In general, the filter size indicates the size of the receptive field, which determines the context of reasoning features.
 Therefore, it is more reasonable to grasp the prior knowledge of the variable distortion distribution using filters with different sizes instead of the same size.
 In our implementation, for different distortion blocks of a patch along the extended path (the white arrows in Fig. \ref{Fig:da}), we use convolutional filters with increasing sizes to extract the distortion features.
-Concretely, the distortion-aware perception layer is applied before feeding the input contexts to all modules.
-For the global distortion context, the distortion-aware perception layer leverages filters with middle size of $W_g\times H_g$ to learn its distortion information; for the local distortion context, the distortion blocks $\Theta = [\theta_1 \ \ \theta_2 \ \ \cdots \ \ \theta_n]$ are processed using the filters with sizes of $W_{l1}\times H_{l1}, W_{l2}\times H_{l2}, \cdots, W_{ln}\times H_{ln}$, from small to large.
-All sizes of filters satisfies the following relationship: $W_{l1}\times H_{l1} < \cdots < W_g\times H_g < \cdots < W_{ln}\times H_{ln}$.
-As a result, our learning model can explicitly perceive the different degrees of distortions.
-As a benefit of the distortion-aware perception layer, our model gains improvements in regards to the distortion learning.
+Concretely, the distortion-aware perception layer is applied before feeding the input contexts to the network.
+For the local distortion context, the distortion blocks $\Theta = [\theta_1 \ \ \theta_2 \ \ \cdots \ \ \theta_n]$ are processed using the filters with sizes of $W_{l1}\times H_{l1}, W_{l2}\times H_{l2}, \cdots, W_{ln}\times H_{ln}$, from small to large.
+Namely, all sizes of filters satisfies the following relationship: $W_{l1}\times H_{l1} < W_{l2}\times H_{l2} < \cdots < W_{ln}\times H_{ln}$.
+As a result, our learning model can explicitly perceive the different degrees of distortions in a distorted image, thus achieving a better approximation of ordinal distortion.
 The relevant experimental results will be described in Section \ref{sec43}.

 \textbf{Distortion Estimation Module:} To comprehensively reason the distortion information, we combine each local distortion feature with the global distortion feature and fuse these features using two fully connected layers $f$, which constructs a hybrid feature vector $\mathcal{F}_h$:

 where $\oplus$ represents the concatenation operation.
 Finally, a fully connected layer $F$ with the unit number of $n$ and linear activation function takes the $\mathcal{F}_h$ as input, estimating the ordinal distortion $\hat{\mathcal{D}}$ of a distorted image by